Here’s some tips to help you safeguard your banking and personal information.

 Other helpful tips to look out for:

-• Always access Internet Banking via our official website or mobile apps.
+Always access online banking via our official website or mobile app.
 We will never send you a link via email to access your accounts.

 Keeping your card safe

-Always take steps to ensure your Visa Debit or rediCARD are secure to protect yourself from unauthorised card access.
+Always take steps to ensure your Visa Debit card are secure to protect yourself from unauthorised card access.

 • Never lend your card to anyone or disclose your PIN.